 Illinois College cooperates with Washington University in a combined degree program in occupational therapy.
 During their three years at Illinois College, candidates for this program fulfill most of the general requirements for graduation at Illinois College and carry a specific concentration in biology or psychology.
 Students must apply for admission to the graduate program at Washington University.
-A cumulative grade point average of 3.0 and a recommendation from the faculty are required for admission into the program.
+A cumulative grade point average of 3.2 and a recommendation from the faculty are required for admission into the program.
+Other prerequisite courses for entry into the Washington University Program in Occupational Therapy include PS 275 or 276, PS 346, an additional social science course, and MA 123.
+Note that a B- or better in all prerequisite courses is required for entry into the Washington University Program.
 Admission is competitive; however, Washington University gives preference to qualified students from its 3-2 affiliates.
 Students admitted to the graduate program at Washington University will be granted a degree from Illinois College after successful completion of the first year of the professional program and submission of official transcript to Illinois College.
 See Occupational Therapy.